Crypto license in Lithuania

 We have been specializing in full legal and AML/CFT support, consulting, and recruitment services for crypto projects since 2017.
 Over the years, we have successfully obtained cryptocurrency licenses in the EU for more than 300 of our clients, some of who are large exchangers and exchanges.
 We are professionals in our field: our company values its business reputation and takes the privacy of our customers very seriously.

-Lithuania is one of the most popular countries in terms of having the most accessible EU jurisdictions for obtaining a license to work with cryptocurrency exchangers and exchanges.
+Lithuania is one of the most popular countries in terms of having the most accessible EU jurisdictions for getting a license to work with cryptocurrency exchangers and exchanges.
 At the moment, we have an office in Lithuania and many local residents among our employees.
 We are a direct-service provider that fully controls all stages and works without intermediaries.We can guarantee that you will obtain a crypto license in Lithuania within 30 to 45 days.
-The full package, including company registration and getting the said license, will cost you just 2 500 euros.
 We are ready to become your reliable partner and share our experience.
 Send enquiry

 CRYPTOCURRENCY LICENSE IN LITHUANIA